How to email a word document using C#, VB.NET

 MailMessage emailMessage = new MailMessage("MailId@outlook.com", "RecipientMailId@outlook.com");

-//Adds the subject for email
+//Adds the subject for the email

-emailMessage.Subject = "You order #10295 has been shipped";
+emailMessage.Subject = "Your order #10295 has been shipped";

-//Sets the HTML string as email body
+//Sets the HTML string as the email body

 emailMessage.IsBodyHtml = true;